Alexandr1123212545/pars-HDrezka/README.md

     `git clone https://github.com/Alexandr1123212545/pars-HDrezka.git`
 2. Create virtual environment:
    `python -m venv "your_venv"`
+3. Activate virtal enviroment:
+    `.\venv\Script\acrivate`
-3. Install dependencies:
+5. Install dependencies:
    `pip install -r requirements.txt`
-4. Determine the list of pages, specifying the first and last pages in the script:
+6. Determine the list of pages, specifying the first and last pages in the script:
        ```
     FIRST_PAGE = 'first page'
     LAST_PAGE = 'last page'
     ```
-5. Run script!
+7. Run script!

 As a result, you get a JSON file.
 Each block describes one movie and contains information about its title, release year, country of production, genre, and a link to the movie's page on the website.